Joomla Leadership Team

 - Community Leadership Team (CLT): responsible for all Joomla websites, forums, and user groups.

 - Open Source Matters (OSM): responsible for managing all legal and financial affairs for Joomla and also the Joomla demo sites.

 You can access the mailing lists of these teams using the following links:

 Members of the PLT and CLT are listed below.
 See the OSM Website for a list of the OSM Board members.

 Timezone: GMT – 5

 Forum Profile: mbabker

 Michael has been developing using Joomla! since 2010, coming to the Bug Squad shortly after the first 1.6 Beta.
-In the time since, he has gone from being a user of the product with no programming experience to writing code for the CMS and Framework, either in the form of extensions or core contributions.
+In the time since, he has gone from being a user of the product with no programming experience to a project contributor and code maintainer for Joomla's CMS and Framework.

-When not paying the bills or writing code, Michael can be found enjoying the scenery wherever he's at in the world, seeking a new challenge, and all in all enjoying life.
+When not paying the bills or writing code, Michael can be found enjoying the scenery wherever he's at in the world, representing the Joomla! project within the greater Open Source community, opinionating through social media, and all in all enjoying life.